marcpage/libernet/README.md

 Nickname is required as it is the display name.
 The *credentials* field may not be a good idea as the personal information may not be ideal to share.
 The *credentials* and *verifiers* fields are two ways to help people know that this person is who they say they are.
-Information that you may not want to share are email, apartment, street number (or even street or city), first name, last name.
+Information that you may not want to share are email, unit, street number (or even street or city), first name, last name.
 Whenever personal information is updated, verifiers should be [messaged](#messages) to notify them of the change to give them an opportunity to verify the updated information.

 Whenever personal information is created, a backup (*next*) personal key should be created.